CagriCatik/Docker/04_Parent-Images/README.md

    - Once the container is running, it can be interacted with through a command-line interface.
    - Execute Linux commands or utilize Node.js functionalities within the container environment.

-## Conclusion

-Understanding parent images and leveraging Docker Hub's repository of pre-made images is fundamental in Docker development.
-By fetching appropriate parent images, developers can streamline the process of creating custom Docker images tailored to their project requirements.

-In the next lesson, we will delve into creating custom Docker images using a Node.js parent image as the base layer, utilizing a Dockerfile.
-Stay tuned for an in-depth exploration of Dockerfile configurations and image customization.